LynnLawagon/Photobooth-project/README.md

   - Classic 4-photo strip
   - Polaroid-style single frame
 - Film-style filters including grayscale, sepia, noir, vintage, vivid, cool, warm, and dreamy
-- Sticker placement and editing on the preview before saving
 - Flash and shutter sound effects for a playful photobooth feel
 - Gallery of captured images with preview, delete, select, and batch download options
 - Popup preview for viewing each strip image in a larger format with zoom controls